maximocrv/ml_protein_interactions/README.md

 Thereafter you have to run `conda deactivate` and you will be able to reinstall everything properly.

-> A `Makefile` already provides these commnads for faster access.
+> A `Makefile` already provides these commands for faster access.
 Simply run `make install-env`.

-If you want to make sure your files are pep8 compliant before commiting then create a pre-commit file in .git/hooks/ with the following content:
+If you want to make sure your files are pep8 compliant before committing then create a pre-commit file in .git/hooks/ with the following content:
 ```
 #!/bin/sh